 Whether you have come to enjoy the land, sea and night-scapes, view the wildlife, walk, boat, fish, dive, kayak, hunt or just relax - a Stewart Island holiday will be an experience that will draw you back again and again.

-At latitude 47 degrees south (the "Roaring Forties") the weather is often unpredictable, but the climate is surprisingly temperate with summer temperatures climbing to the mid-20's.
-Sunshine hours are equal to the national average, and while it may be true that it rains on a higher number of days, our annual rainfall is less than that of Auckland.
+At latitude 47 degrees south (the roaring forties) our weather is often unpredictable but sunshine hours are equal to the national average and our annual rainfall is less than that of Auckland.

 eat-in, take-away, cafes, restaurants, food to go!

 DIGITAL BROCHURE contains visitor information & business directory - printed version distributed throughout New Zealand.
 PDF STREET MAP - paper version freely available at many locations on the island.

 From the 13th Century to the present day the island's rich resources provided a bountiful harvest for Maori.
 Early 19th Century explorers, sealers, missionaries, and settlers came from all corners of the world ...